 All assigned papers must be typed, double-spaced, one-inch margins, 12-point font, and pages numbered (Times New Roman or Arial font).
 For questions regarding writing style, and reference citations, refer to the American Psychological Association (APA) manual and recent editions.
 All assignments are due on the class date defined below.
-All assignments will be submitted to a dropbox folder via D2L, by 11.30pm on the deadline (other than the final - which is due at 12.30pm).
+All assignments will be submitted to a dropbox folder via D2L, by 11.30pm on the deadline (other than the final).
 A grading criteria sheet (rubric) will be available on D2L for each assignment and will be used for the assessment of the assignment.